Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 Save the file as a .csv file with unix line endings (LF).

 ## 8: Recovery script creation
-As part of its operation, this pipeline filters out correct-species reads which blast maps to the correct species where the bwa-mapped position and the blast-mapped position disagree about where the read maps, or where blast is unable to determine conclusively where the read maps.
+As part of its operation, this pipeline filters out correct-species reads where the blast mapping and bwa mapping positions disagree or where blast is unable to determine conclusively where the read maps (i.e.E-scores are the same).
 There is a step which provides an option to recover those reads by using a user-generated bash script.
-The recommendation would be to use the bash script to call a python script which will actually accomplish the recovery.
+Currently, we use a bash script to call a python script which will actually accomplish the recovery, but this functionality may be changed in the future.
 In general, these scripts must:

 1. accept ambiguous reads as $1
 2. accept non-ambiguous reads as $2